-OPEB Actuarial Valuation Report as of June 30, 2022
+OPEB Actuarial Valuation Report as of June 30, 2023

-The purpose of the annual OPEB Actuarial Valuation Report as of June 30, 2022 is to present the actuarial valuation of the Santa Barbara County Employees' Retirement System's Other Post-Employment Benefits.
+The purpose of the annual OPEB Actuarial Valuation Report as of June 30, 2023 is to present the actuarial valuation of the Santa Barbara County Employees' Retirement System's Other Post-Employment Benefits.

-The Actuarial Value of Assets on hand to pay future benefits is subtracted from the Actuarial Accrued Liability, producing the Unfunded Actuarial Accrued Liability (UAAL).
+The Actuarial Value of Assets on hand to pay future benefits is subtracted from the actuarial accrued liability, producing the Unfunded Actuarial Accrued Liability (UAAL).
 Previously, an annual required cost was determined for each employer based on the amortization of the UAAL, plus the normal cost.
 Beginning with the June 30, 2017 valuation an annual required cost is no longer computed; instead, we have calculated a "tread water" amount for each employer, which represents the level of contributions needed to prevent the unfunded liability from increasing from one valuation date to the next if all assumptions are met.
 This metric is the sum of the normal cost plus one year of interest on the unfunded liability.

-We prepared the following schedules, which we understand will be used in the Actuarial Section of the ACFR, based on the June 30, 2022 actuarial valuation.
-All historical information prior to the June 30, 2013 actuarial valuation shown in these schedules is based on information reported by Milliman, who served as the actuary prior to 2013:
+We prepared the following schedules, which we understand will be used in the Actuarial Section of the ACFR, based on the June 30, 2023 actuarial valuation:

-- Change in Unfunded Actuarial Liability (Actuarial Analysis of Financial Experience) - · Member Benefit Coverage Information (formerly referred to as the Solvency Test)
+- Change in Unfunded Actuarial Liability (Actuarial Analysis of Financial Experience) - Member Benefit Coverage Information